How to cook Igado -Homestyle Kiddie Friendly Igado Made Simple

 Jump to recipe

-Learn how to cook Igado, the lowlander watered down version.
-This Igado recipe only uses pork and liver instead of with hearts and innards.
+Learn how to cook Igado, the lowlander simple version.
+This Igado recipe only uses pork and liver instead of the classic Igado with hearts and innards.
 Still as yummy!

 Igado is not for the faint of hearts, because it’s made of hearts hahahhaahha.
 Seriously, Igado is an acquired taste.
 My father is an Ilocano and used to make the true blue Igado recipe with hearts, and liver, and all kinds of funky pig stuff.
 The taste is fine, I guess.
 His version is a bit on the bitter side, but knowing what’s in it, and being able to eat it, that is the real challenge.